Is powder coating more durable than liquid paint?

 Should my wheels be checked for straightening prior to being coated?

 Yes.
-It is always a good idea to check your wheels for straightness prior to refinishing as well as finding and repairing any bent spokes.
+It is always a good idea to check your wheels for straightness as well as finding and repairing any bent spokes prior to refinishing .

 Will powder coating fill rust pits in my wheels?

-Yes.
 Powder coating will fill in smaller rust pitting although it will not fill in heavy rust pitting.
-The coating generally ranges from 4-8 mils in thickness and will flow and fill some smaller rust pitting.
-For wheels with medium pitting we usually apply a hot sprayed base coat of 4-5 mils concentrating on the rust pitted areas and then ½ cure the base coat, sand using 100 grit sand paper, then hot spray the final color coat and then full cure in the oven.
+The coating generally ranges from 3-5 mils in thickness and will flow and fill some very small rust pitting.
+For wheels with medium pitting, we suggest using the following method.
+Apply a hot sprayed base coat of 2-3 mils concentrating on the rust pitted areas and then ½ cure the base coat, sand using 100 grit sand paper, then hot spray the final color coat and then full cure in the oven.
 This process will fill in most medium size pitting.
-Wheels with heavy pitting can be coated and will look nice although they will never be show quality, it is best to replace these wheels with some better ones if at all possible.
+Wheels with heavy pitting can be coated and will look nice although they will never be show quality.
+For show quality result, we recommend you begin with wheels that have very little to no pitting after sandblasting.

 How do I find or choose a suitable powder coater?

-It is recommended to try and locate a powder coating facility where they have automotive coating experience and restoration knowledge.
-These people tend to know the quality of finishes we are looking for.
+We recommended trying to locate a powder coating facility where they have automotive coating experience and restoration knowledge.
+These people tend to know the quality of finishes you are looking for.

 How much does powder coating cost vs. liquid paint?

 In order to liquid paint or powder coat, your wheels should be sandblasted first.
-This will ensure they are clean of contaminates and will provide adhesion for the paint or powder coatings.
+This will ensure they are free of any contaminates and will provide optimal adhesion for the paint or powder coatings.
 The powder coating material is the same or less than the cost of liquid paint.
-This leaves the applicator’s charge for applying the paint or powder, which in most cases, powder coating costs are the same or less. this combined with the benefits that powder coating offers such as a tougher longer lasting smooth finish that is very easy to maintain Powder Coating has become the coating of choice for Ford Model A Wheels.
-In the past, the only setback in powder coating Model A wheels was that you could not get the powder in the original Ford Model A wheel colors.
+This leaves the applicator’s charge for applying the paint or powder, which again in most cases, powder coating costs are the same or less.
+This combined with the benefits that powder coating offers such as a tougher, longer lasting smooth finish that is very easy to maintain.
+Powder Coating has become the coating of choice for Ford Model A Wheels.
+In the past, the only setback in powder coating Model A wheels was that you could not get the powder in the original colors.

 My wheels have scratches and dings on the outer rim.
 Can I do some of the metal finishing myself?

 Absolutely.
-The best way to do this is to have the wheels blasted first so that you can see what imperfections you are working with which are likely hidden under the old paint.
-We use a small right angle grinder with a 1” disc starting with 50 grit and ending with 80 grit to blend out scratches, dings and rust pits.
-80 grit finish is suitable for powder coating over.
+The best way to do this is to have the wheels blasted first so that you can see what imperfections are likely hidden under the old paint.
+We use a small right angle grinder with a 1” disc starting with 50 grit and ending with 100 grit to blend out scratches, dings and rust pits.
+100 grit finish is suitable for powder coating over.

 Does powder coating have a waiting/curing period before handling?

-No. Once the wheels have cooled down after being removed from the oven, they can be handled immediately, including mounting tires.
+No. Once the wheels have cooled down after being removed from the oven, they can be handled immediately.

 How do I take care of my wheels once they are powder coated?